Temult/somner-deploy-tabbyapi/README.md

 ### Local Docker Configuration Example

-For local Docker runs (not on RunPod), you still map your host directories into the container's `/workspace`.
+For local Docker runs (not on RunPod), you must map your host files and directories into the container's `/workspace`.
 The container's internal logic remains the same.

 ```bash
 # Create the necessary files and directories on your local machine first